andreaswachs/bachelors-project/daaukins/client/README.md

 - `dkn get labs`: shows running labs
 - `dkn get $ID`: shows information about a running lab given its id
-- `dkn schedue lab -f filename.yaml`: schedules a lab from a configuration file
+- `dkn create lab -f filename.yaml`: creates a lab from a configuration file
-- `dkn schedule lab -f -`: Reads from stdin for a passed configuration
+- `dkn create lab -f -`: Reads from stdin for a passed configuration
 - `dkn remove lab $id`: removes a running lab given its id
 - `dkn config show`: shows the configured server that the CLI tools connects to